 Vacant Board Positions

-The board will be accepting nominations for two (2) board director positions for the upcoming 2022/23 year.
+The board is looking to fill two director positions.
 Qualifications In addition to the qualifications required under the Cooperatives Act of Alberta, directors must have a membership in the cooperative, be committed to the cooperative’s mission and strategic directions, be willing to commit the time required, assume responsibilities needed to manage the cooperative effectively and be open to learning.
 An ideal candidate for board membership will have some experience in one of the following areas:

 Board members are expected to: